Return to work pilot project

 RTW employer hotline: Pilot a service to provide construction industry-specific RTW support to help employers navigate the RTW process when they need it by providing specific RTW process information and coordinating the flow of communication between parties.

 Both of these services will be offered by CSNS.
-Your point of contact for both will be Lori Ross, OHS Advisor and Team Lead, Relationship Group at CSNS.
-She can be reached at lross@construcitonsafetyns.ca or 902-223-4499.
+Your point of contact for either of these programs will be our Return to Work Project Consultant, Joy Moore at jmoore@constructionsafetyns.ca

 TRANSITIONAL JOB MATCHING